 Additional financial pressure will be placed on State Fair Park as debt service costs increase significantly in the future.
+State Fair Park, the 190-acre fairgrounds located in West Allis and Milwaukee, is home to:

-- the new \$37.8 million Wisconsin Exposition Center, which is used exclusively for the State Fair in August and rented for non-fair events during the rest of the year; and - the Pettit National Ice Center, a United States Olympic training facility that is owned by State Fair Park but operated by a private not-for-profit corporation.
+- the Wisconsin State Fair, an annual event held at the fairgrounds each August; - the 56-acre Milwaukee Mile, which consists of the oldest operating major automobile speedway in the United States and a new grandstand that was completed in May 2003; - the new \$37.8 million Wisconsin Exposition Center, which is used exclusively for the State Fair in August and rented for non-fair events during the rest of the year; and - the Pettit National Ice Center, a United States Olympic training facility that is owned by State Fair Park but operated by a private not-for-profit corporation.